Employment discrimination: Statistical

 Other studies on relatively homogeneous group of college graduates produced a similar unexplained gap, even for the highly educated women, such as Harvard MBAs in the United States.
 One such study focused on gender wage differences in 1985 between the college graduates.
 The graduates were chosen from the ones who earned their degree one or two years earlier.
 The researchers took college major, GPA (grade point average) and the educational institution the graduates attended into consideration.
 Yet, even after these factors were accounted for, there remained a 10-15 percent pay gap based on gender.
 Another study based on a 1993 survey of all college graduates had similar results for black and white women regarding gender differences in earnings.
 Both black women and white women made less money compared to white, non-Hispanic men.
 However, the results of earnings were mixed for Hispanic and Asian women when their earnings were compared to white, non-Hispanic men.
 A 2006 study looked at Harvard graduates.
 The researchers also controlled for educational performance such as GPA, SAT scores and college major, as well as time out of work and current occupation.
 The results showed 30 percent of the wage gap was unexplained.
 Therefore, although not all of the unexplained gaps attribute to discrimination, the results of the studies signal gender discrimination, even if these women are highly educated.
 Human capitalists argue that measurement and data problems contribute to this unexplained gap.

-One very recent example of employment discrimination is to be seen among female Chief Financial Officers (CFOs) in the US.
-Although 62% of accountants and auditors are women, they are only 9% when it comes to the CFO post.
-According to the research not only are they underrepresented in the profession, but they are also underpaid, 16% less on average.
+One recent example of employment discrimination is the inequality in higher positions.
+For instance, while 62% of accountants and auditors in the US are women, only 9% of Chief Financial Officers (CFOs) in the US are women.
+According to the research, not only are women underrepresented in their profession, but they are also underpaid, 16% less on average.

+According to the United Nations, approximately one in six people globally experience discrimination on various grounds, with racial discrimination, gender, and disability being among the most common.